Football in Germany: FIFA World Cup

-The Germany national football team has won four FIFA World Cups and have been the runners up on four other occasions.
+The Germany men's national football team has won four FIFA World Cups and have been the runners up on four other occasions.
 The four World Cup championships are commemorated by the four stars above the Germany national team logo on the team's jerseys.
 Germany hosted the World Cups in 1974 and in 2006.

 The women's national team has won two FIFA Women's World Cups, commemorated by two stars above the crest on their jerseys.
 Germany hosted the 2011 Women's World Cup.